-In this AIF, for purposes of discussing certain of our long-term debt covenants, we have used references to "Consolidated EBITDA" which is a financial measure that is not defined by International Financial Reporting Standards (IFRS) but is used by our creditors in certain financial covenants contained within our debt instruments to assess our ongoing ability to service our debt.
+In this AIF, for purposes of discussing certain of our long-term debt covenants, we have used references to "Consolidated EBITDA" which is a financial measure that is not defined by IFRS but is used by our creditors in certain financial covenants contained within our debt instruments to assess our ongoing ability to service our debt.
 Non-GAAP financial measures do not have standardized meanings prescribed by IFRS.
 In this instance, the financial measure is defined within each of the applicable instruments governing our long-term debt and is therefore unlikely to be comparable to similar measures presented by other companies or presented by us in other contexts.
 For the full definition of "Consolidated EBITDA", please see our amended and restated credit agreement dated May 8, 2018, as amended on May 8, 2019 and the trust indentures governing each of our 5.25% Notes, 5.125% Notes and 7.0% U.S. Notes, all of which are filed under our profile on SEDAR (www.sedar.com).

+We also make reference to Adjusted Gross Profit which is another measure that does not have a standardized meaning prescribed by IFRS.
 "Adjusted Gross Profit" represents revenue less cost of sales adjusted for realized gains and losses on commodity derivative instruments related to risk management.
 Management uses Adjusted Gross Profit to set margin targets and measure results.
-Unrealized gains and losses on commodity derivative instruments are excluded because of the accounting mis-match that exists as a result of the customer contract not being included in the determination of the fair value for this risk management activity.
+Unrealized gains and losses on commodity derivative because of the accounting mis-match that exists as a result of the customer contract not being included in the determination of the fair value for this risk management activity.
+For a reconciliation of Adjusted Gross Profit to measures under IFRS, see our MD&A which is posted on SEDAR.